Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Dominica hosts several distinct ecosystems, including:

-- Rainforests and Cloud Forests: Over 60% of the island is forested, which houses numerous endemic plant and animal species.
+• Rainforests and Cloud Forests: Over 60% of the island is forested, which houses endemic species of flora and fauna.

-- Coastal and Marine Ecosystems: The island’s reefs and coastal mangroves support a wide range of marine life and act as nurseries for many fish species.
+• Coastal and Marine Ecosystems: The island’s coral reefs and coastal mangroves support a wide range of marine life and act as nurseries for many fish species.

 Each ecosystem contributes to Dominica’s overall ecological health, forming a network of biodiversity that interacts at various levels to maintain balance in the environment.